-Figure 3 - Self Reported Health (2011 census)
+Figure 2 - Self reported health (2011 census)

 Looking within Somerset, we are able to use census data to compare how ill people are with how well that they feel.
-Figure 4 following shows the proportion of people with long term conditions, plotted against the proportion of people saying their health is good or very good, for LSOAs in Somerset.
+Figure 4 below shows the proportion of people with long term conditions, plotted against the proportion of people saying their health is good or very good, for LSOAs in Somerset.
 Unsurprisingly, there is a strong relationship.
 But, it is not a perfect relationship and clearly some communities have more people with long term conditions, but feeling well, and some have the reverse.